-Which profile should you target?
+Which social network should you target?

 Build and engage with your followers

-Make sure you vary your comments though; nobody wants to follow businesses who only push sales messages.
+Make sure you vary your posts as nobody wants to follow businesses who only push sales messages.
 Ultimately, selling products is your top priority, but don’t forget that you are human too.
 Therefore, ask your customers how they are, what they like about certain products, or what they would like to see on your website.
 This is a simple yet effective way to build relationships with your customers and over time if there is constant communication you will build up trust – a great thing for any company to have.

 Dealing with negative feedback